Research Achievements

 Find out more about how you can take part in studies to improve understanding of Dravet Syndrome and, if you're a researcher, discover what support we can provide.

-By taking part in our research, you’ll help to improve understanding of Dravet Syndrome and find more treatments to benefit everyone affected by the condition.
+By taking part in our research, you’ll help to improve understanding of Dravet Syndrome and find more therapies to benefit everyone affected by the condition.

-Taking part can be anything from talking about your experience in a focus group, answering survey questions about living with Dravet Syndrome, or trialling new treatments.
+Taking part can be anything from talking about your experience in a focus group, answering survey questions about living with Dravet Syndrome, or trialling new devices.

 We are asking families to share the unanswered questions that matter most to them; we want to hear families’ questions, in their own words, about these areas: